Australia women's national rugby union team: 2020s: towards full professionalism, first major title

 2023 continued to show promise for the Wallaroos, finishing third in the Pacific Four Series and qualifying for the inaugural WXV 1 tournament.
 They would go on to enjoy a strong campaign, finishing in third and defeating Six Nations runners-up France.

 2024 saw massive changes for the Wallaroos.
 Tregonning departed as head coach, and he was replaced by former England international Joanne Yapp, who became the first full-time coach for the national side.
 The year also saw substantial growth in the number of Test matches, tour matches for Super Rugby Women's sides, and player contracts at the national and domestic level, with the first fully professional contracts provided.

 However, the year would be one of ups and downs on the field, picking up the wooden spoon in the 2024 Pacific Four Series and losing their qualification for WXV 1.
 Heavy losses to the Black Ferns also followed, and in their inaugural end-of-year tour, the side sustained their first-ever loss to Wales.

 However, Yapp's side would finish the year with several historic firsts, picking up their largest-ever win at home defeating Fiji 64–5.
 The year culminated in the team's first-ever major title, being crowned 2024 WXV 2 Champions after going undefeated in the tournament in South Africa, which also saw the side qualify for the 2025 Rugby World Cup.

 Wallaroos Assistant Coach, Sam Needs, was appointed as interim Head Coach until the end of the 2026 Pacific Four Series following the departure of Joanne Yapp after the World Cup in England.

+Jersey colours and badges (current)

+The playing kits of the Australian national women's (Wallaroos) and men's teams (Wallabies) are ostensibly identical in their defining features.
+Both comprise Australia's national sporting colours of green and gold, the Commonwealth Coat of Arms badge (kangaroo and emu) on the left, and the Rugby Australia corporate wallaby logo badge on the right.
+Despite the women's team nickname, their team jersey does not have a wallaroo emblem.